Kingdom of Spain

 Area: 504,750 sq. km.
 (194,884 sq. mi.), including the Balearic and Canary Islands; about the size of Arizona and Utah combined.

-Climate: Temperate.
-Summers are hot in the interior and more moderate and cloudy along the coast; winters are cold in interior and partly cloudy and cool along the coast.
+Climate: Temperate: clear hot summers in interior, more moderate and cloudy along coast; cloudy, cold winters in interior, party cloudy and cool along coast.

-Time zone: Spanish mainland and Balearic Isles--local time is 1 hour ahead of Greenwich Mean Time (GMT) in winter and 2 hours ahead in summer.
+Time zone: Spanish mainland and Balearic Isles--local time is 1 hour ahead of GMT in winter and 2 hours ahead in summer.
 Canary Islands are on GMT.

 Nationality: Noun--Spaniard(s).
 Adjective--Spanish.